algolia/autocomplete/packages/website/docs/sending-algolia-insights-events.md

 }
 ```

+This is possible since the Insights client is stored in [Context](context).
+Using it, you can build sending events into a [template](templates).
+For more information on the methods and event types you can send using the Insights client, consult the [Algolia Insights documenation](https://www.algolia.com/doc/api-client/methods/insights/).
 ## Validating events

 To ensure that you're sending events as you expect, you can check your [Algolia Insights logs](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/click-and-conversion-analytics/in-depth/validating-events/#insights-api-logs) or work with the [Insights Validator Chrome extension](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/click-and-conversion-analytics/in-depth/validating-events/#insights-validator-chrome-extension).
 Check out the [guide on validating events](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/click-and-conversion-analytics/in-depth/validating-events/) for more details.